SmartForest-no/SegmentAnyTree/README.md

 Under the hood, SegmentAnyTree relies on the [torch-points3d framework](https://github.com/torch-points3d/torch-points3d) as the code base.
 So please take a look there for more information regarding the training and parametrization of the code.

 ## Usage
 The code has been tested on a Linux machine, ... and it relies on a docker image.
-The method has not been tested in a Windows environment and we do not plan on
+The method has not been tested in a Windows environment and parts of the code (e.g. Minkowski Engine) might not be available for Windows.

 ### Using the docker image
 ...